rust-lang/wg-async/rfc-drafts/stream.md

 ## IntoStream / FromStream traits

-The `IntoStream` trait would provide a way to convert something into a `Stream`.

-The `FromStream` trait would provide a way to convert a `Stream` into something else.

-These would need to provide similar iteration semantics as `Iterator`.
+### IntoStream

+Iterators have an `IntoIterator` that is used with `for` loops to convert items of other types to an iterator.

 * `for x in iter` uses `impl IntoIterator for T`
 * `for x in &iter` uses `impl IntoIterator for &T`
 * `for x in &mut iter` uses `impl IntoIterator for &mut T`

-The reasons not to do this right now are the same as the reasons for delaying convenience methods.
+We may want a trait similar to this for `Stream`.
+The `IntoStream` trait would provide a way to convert something into a `Stream`.

+This trait could look like this:

+[TO BE ADDED]

+### FromStream

+Iterators have an `FromIterator` that is used to convert iterators into another type.

+We may want a trait similar to this for `Stream`.
+The `FromStream` trait would provide way to convert a `Stream` into another type.

+This trait could look like this:

+[TO BE ADDED]

 ## Other Traits